fzankl/gitbook-plugin-flexible-alerts/README.md

-# GitBook Plugin: Flexible Alerts
+# GitBook plugin: Flexible Alerts

-This GitBook Plugin converts blockquotes into beautiful alerts.
+This GitBook plugin converts blockquotes into beautiful alerts.
 Look and feel can be configured on a global as well as on a alert specific level so output does fit your needs (some examples are shown below).
 In addition, you can provide own alert types.

 ![Sample alerts created with plugin 'flexible-alerts'](https://user-images.githubusercontent.com/44210522/50688702-ea774f00-1026-11e9-9281-ca615cb466f5.jpg)